 She hovered over the edge of the cliff and beckoned him over.
-Every fiber of his being wanted to flee but his legs moved him toward her against his will as if someone else had taken control.
-His feet dangled over the edge.
-He tried to protest and made an impotent attempt to plead his case and once more declared his innocence.
-It fell on deaf ears.
-Lies always did with her.
+Every fiber of his being wanted to turn away and flee but his legs moved him forward against his will.
+It was as if he were a marionette under someone else’s control.
+He tried to protest and even made an impotent assertion stating once more he was declared innocent by the court.

 Tears welled in his eyes.
 His derisive shouts gradually faded to a raspy whisper and a stutter.
-He realized arguing was futile.
+He quickly realized arguing was futile.
 There was nothing he could do but reluctantly accept his fate.

 “Will it hurt?” he asked.